Ex-worker Sues Lani Kai for Overtime Pay

 Bob Burandt, the hotel’s attorney, concedes the hotel failed to pay Aponte overtime but chalks it up to a computer error.
 When the hotel was notified of Aponte’s intent to sue, he said staff discovered the mistake and wrote Aponte a check for the amount he was owed before realizing the lawsuit had already been filed.

-But Aponte says he wasn't the only one affected.
+But Aponte says he was not the only one affected.

 He said his staff of eight workers regularly were not paid proper overtime wages after working more than 40 hours in a week and he heard employees from other departments complaining about the same circumstances.